-Panchito Manzanita will grow to be about 24 inches tall at maturity, with a spread of 5 feet.
+Chieftain Manzanita will grow to be about 24 inches tall at maturity, with a spread of 6 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub does best in full sun to partial shade.
 You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 This plant should be periodically fertilized throughout the active growing season with a specially-formulated acidic fertilizer.
 It is very fussy about its soil conditions and must have sandy, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils, and is able to handle environmental salt.
 It is somewhat tolerant of urban pollution.
-This is a selection of a species native to parts of our region.
+This particular variety is an interspecific hybrid.